pointfreeco/composable-core-location/README.md

 ## Basic Usage

-To use ComposableCoreLocation your application, you can an action to your domain that represents all of the actions the manager can emit via the `CLLocationManagerDelegate` methods:
+To use ComposableCoreLocation in your application, you can add an action to your domain that represents all of the actions the manager can emit via the `CLLocationManagerDelegate` methods:

 ```swift
 import ComposableCoreLocation